-CHS will serve at least 150 families in the first six months of operation.
+CHS will serve at least 150 families in the first five months of operation.
 If the center remains open beyond the initial period, CHS has a goal of securing a minimum of 10 new Member families each month.
-Through our outreach efforts, CHS will continue to highlight the value that

-CSC Leon FRC Management Contract Attachment I, Page 19 membership has for families and seek to overcome any barriers perceived by the community, if encountered.
+Through outreach efforts, CHS will continue to highlight the value that membership has for families and seek to overcome any barriers perceived by the community, if encountered.